 APA: Your Community-Building Partner

-All planning public officials — whether newly seated or well experienced — need to master planning basics and learn about innovative practices.
-Take advantage of an experienced and helpful partner in the world-wide planning practice so you may create vital, sustainable communities.
+All planning public officials — whether newly seated or well seasoned — need to master planning basics and learn about innovative practices.
+Take advantage of an experienced and helpful partner in planning practice as you work to create vital, sustainable communities.

 - Use the best resources.
 APA publishes most of the materials used to educate planning commissions, zoning boards, and boards of adjustment.
-In addition to Planning magazine, commissioner members have unlimited web access to current and archived publications of the Planning Advisory Service.
+In addition to Planning magazine — and its bimonthly supplement, The Commissioner — members have unlimited web access to current and archived publications of the Planning Advisory Service, APA's Research KnowledgeBase, and Interact — your best sources for news on contemporary planning practices.
+Members also enjoy the APA Library's E-book Collection and discounts on resources through the online store.

 - Build essential skills.
 APA publications, online programming, national and chapter conferences, and targeted training practices teach core lessons that help commissioners create consensus on controversial issues, decide on issues fairly, and sidestep legal pitfalls.